Loop the Loop Artist Residencies 2018

 Ben Pathy and Alpha Elema from Afro Mio started off the residency with 2 drop in sessions on the boat.
 Ben shared with us aspects of his cultural history and music from his homeland, introducing us to traditional instruments.
 The group learnt songs in Kikongo, the indigenous language of Angola and Congo and listened to how Afro Mio had developed one of these songs into their own.
 Many of the group returned both days and thoroughly enjoyed the experience.
 On the Thursday of week 1 we had 2 boat trips along the canal, one with a group of refugee women from Hope Projects and one with the Ikon youth Group.
 Afro Mio performed music for the groups to listen to along the canal.

-Millicent Chapanda and Chartwell Dutiro took over in week 2 and shared with us aspects of Zimbabwean culture and history.
+Millicent Chapanda and the late Chartwell Dutiro took over in week 2 and shared with us aspects of Zimbabwean culture and history.
 The explained the heritage of Mbira music and its place through history in Zimbabwean Society and culture.
 Over 2 drop in sessions participants learnt about the instruments Mbira and Shakers, their history and how they are made.
 The group learnt about Shona traditions and listened to the spiritual Mbira music.
 Millicent and Chartwell got the group singing in Shona, playing the shakers and even dancing on the boat.
 We had people returning from the first week and many new faces too.

 The residency came to a conclusion on Friday 20th July, when we held a community concert at St John St Peter’s Church in Ladywood.
 The event was a great success with a full house.
 We had performances from Millicent and Chartwell and Afro Mio with their 4 piece band.
 We even had a few participants from the sessions who got up to sing one of the songs Ben had taught them in Kikongo.
 People were up and dancing and joining in with singing.
 It was a great event and a great climax to the residency.